 GOVT 219.
 Specialized Studies in Political Theory.
-The course's purpose is to make it possible for political theory students to deal with questions which theorists have asked, and attempt to answer such questions for themselves.
-May be repeated for credit with permission of Graduate Coordinator.
+Makes it possible for political theory students to deal with questions which theorists have asked, and attempt to answer such questions for themselves.
+Note: May be repeated for credit with permission of Graduate Coordinator.
 Prerequisite: Instructor permission.
 3 units.

 GOVT 220.
 Public Law.
-The Supreme Court in contemporary America; examination of significant cases and issues; law and the courts in democratic society.
-May be repeated for credit with permission of Graduate Coordinator.
+Supreme Court in contemporary America; examination of significant cases and issues; law and the courts in democratic society.
+Note: May be repeated for credit with permission of Graduate Coordinator.
 Prerequisite: An upper division course in the field and/or instructor permission.
 3 units.

 GOVT 230.
 International Relations.
-An examination of the theory and practice of international relations including such subfields as international law, international organization, foreign policy and national security policy.
-May be repeated for credit with permission of Graduate Coordinator.
+Examination of the theory and practice of international relations including such subfields as international law, international organization, foreign policy and national security policy.
+Note: May be repeated for credit with permission of Graduate Coordinator.
 Prerequisite: Upper division course in the field and/or instructor permission.
 Cross-listed as IA 210; only one may be counted for credit.
 3 units.